lexandro/dockery/README.md

 Here's the list of active, scheduled, planned and finished development goals

 ## Under development

-0.2.0
-- Add: list last n items to container list view
-- Add: list since filter to container list view
+0.2.1
-- Add: list before filter to container list view
+- Add: create container page
 - Fix: use image ID in containerlist link, because the 'namespace/repo:tag' is forwarding to wrong place

 ## Roadmap /by priority/
-0.2.1
-- Add: create container page

 0.2.2
-- Add: exit code filter to container list view
-- Add: status filter to container list view
+- Add: image deletion to the image list view

 0.2.3
-- Add: image deletion to the image list view

-0.2.4
-- Add: add search for container diff

-0.2.5
 - Add: sort by table header fields in containers list

-0.2.6
 - Add: sort by table header fields in images list

-0.2.7
+0.2.4
 - Add: filter by table header fields in containers list

-0.2.8
 - Add: filter by table header fields in images list

-0.3.0
+0.2.5
 - Add: containerdetails/volumes-from (get volume from other containers)

-0.3.1
+0.2.6
 - Add: containers: command popover to show the whole command
 - Add: tag list to the image details
 - Fix: show image name in the image details

+0.2.7
+- Add: list active containers related to the image in image details

+0.2.8
+- Add: image pulling to the image list view

+0.3.0
+- Add: add search for container diff

+0.3.1
+- Add: helper links to the known fields/information pieces to help understand

 0.3.2
+- Add: exit code filter to container list view
-- Add: list active containers related to the image in image details
+- Add: status filter to container list view

 0.3.3
 - Add: login into the docker hub and/or private repo(s)
-- Add: image pulling to the image list view

 0.4.0
 - Fix: redesign host information page...drastically++ :)

 0.4.1
-- Add: helper links to the known fields/information pieces to help understand
+- Add: download file link to containers/container details/diff listing items

 0.4.2
 - Add: also add tooltips to these items on all views